Arrow pushing: Heterolytic bond cleavage

 Heterolytic bond cleavage is a process where the electron pair that comprised a bond moves to one of the atoms that was formerly joined by a bond.
 The bond breaks, forming a negatively charged species (an anion) and a positively charged species (a cation).
 The anion is the species that retains the electrons from the bond while the cation is stripped of the electrons from the bond.
-The anion usually forms on the most electronegative atom, in this example atom A. This is because the most electronegative atom will naturally attract electrons towards itself more strongly, leading to its negative charge.
+The anion usually forms on the most electronegative atom, in this example atom B. This is because the most electronegative atom will naturally attract electrons towards itself more strongly, leading to its negative charge.

 Acid-base reactions

 A Lewis acid-base reaction occurs when a molecule with a lone electron pair, or a base, donates its electrons to an electron-pair acceptor, also known as an acid.
 This can be shown in a reaction with a curved arrow pointing from the nonbonding electron pair to the electron acceptor.
-This can be shown in a reaction with a curved arrow pointing from the nonbonding electron pair to the electron acceptor.
 In a reaction involving Brønsted-Lowry acids and bases, the arrows are used in the same manner, and they help to indicate the attacking proton.
-In a Brønsted-Lowry acid-base reaction the arrow will begin from the acid, the proton acceptor, to the base, the proton donor.
+In a Brønsted-Lowry acid-base reaction the arrow will begin from the base, the proton acceptor, to the acid, the proton donor.

 SN1 reactions

 An SN1 reaction occurs when a molecule separates into a positively charged component and a negatively charged component.
 This generally occurs in highly polar solvents through a process called solvolysis.
 The positively charged component then reacts with a nucleophile forming a new compound.
 SN1 reactions are reactions whose rate is dependent only on haloalkane concentration.

-In the first stage of this reaction (solvolysis), the C-L bond breaks and both electrons from that bond join L (the leaving group) to form L− and R3C+ ions.
-This is represented by the curved arrow pointing away from the C-L bond and towards L. The nucleophile Nu−, being attracted to the R3C+, then donates a pair of electrons forming a new C-Nu bond.
+In the first stage of this reaction (solvolysis), the C-L bond breaks and both electrons from that bond join LG (the leaving group) to form LG− and R3C+ ions.
+This is represented by the curved arrow pointing away from the C-LG bond and towards LG.
+The nucleophile Nu−, being attracted to the R3C+, then donates a pair of electrons forming a new C-Nu bond.

 Because an SN1 reaction proceeds with the Substitution of a leaving group with a Nucleophile, the SN designation is used.
 Because the initial solvolysis step in this reaction involves a single molecule dissociating from its leaving group, the initial stage of this process is considered a uni-molecular reaction.
 The involvement of only 1 species in the initial phase of the reaction enhances the mechanistic designation to SN1.
 An SN1 reaction has two steps.